General Atomics MQ-9 Reaper: Netherlands

 On 19 June 2013, General Atomics and Fokker Technologies signed a Memorandum of Understanding (MOU) to offer the MQ-9 Reaper to the Dutch government (Second Rutte cabinet) to meet their need for a MALE UAV.
 The MOU recognizes that Fokker will assist in maintenance and support of the aircraft in the Netherlands if a deal goes through.

 On 21 November 2013, the Dutch Minister of Defense announced that the Royal Netherlands Air Force (RNLAF) had selected the MQ-9 Reaper Block-V as its new MALE UAV.
 The new MALE UAV 306 squadron will be based at Leeuwarden Air Base.
 In July 2018, the Dutch government signed a Letter of Acceptance for the acquisition through the Foreign Military Sales process.

 The Dutch MQ-9 is to have the Synthetic Aperture Radar with the Maritime Search option and also a special ground search radar with more range and electronic sensors to detect ground radar and signals.
 The RNLAF bought four ground stations (two at Home-base, two at forward operating base) and four MQ-9s Block-V. The aircraft are to reach full operational status in 2023.
-Four more systems are ordered.
-The decision was also made to arm the Reapers.
+Four more systems are ordered, along with missiles and bombs.